mmokline/mmokline/README.md

 📫 Reach me at **mohamediyed.mokline@ensae.fr**
 🔗 Connect on [LinkedIn](https://www.linkedin.com/in/mohamed-iyed-mokline-2432b132a/)

-Here, I share a selection of projects — blending academic research, internship work, and personal experimentation.
+Here, I share a selection of projects, blending academic research, internship work, and personal experimentation.

 ---